 When we run analysis

-We routinely run Sarek germline analysis upon request for human WGS projects while a decision whether to run Sarek somatic analysis is made on a case by case basis.
+We routinely run Sarek germline analysis upon request for human WGS and WES projects.
+For the Sarek somatic analysis, the decision to run the analysis is made on a case by case basis.
 If you’re interested, please get in touch with us and mention that you would like us to run this analysis.